The 2018 Southern Squeeze Rules

-Two-Hand Flask Pinch
+One-Hand Flask Pinch

 Legal Lift Requirements: The athlete must lift the apparatus in a Overhand Pinch Grip and touch the height indicator to the crossbar, which is set for a 7.5” lift.
 The lifter does not have to be erect upon completion of the attempt.

 The hand must be centered, such that the center line of the device is between the widest portion of the outside edges of the index finger and pinky finger.
 For visual aid, a line can be drawn down the center of the device with a marker if desired.